mathias/lore/README.md

 	       :eaten false}])
 ```

 Actions are a series of functions for manipulating nouns.
-Actions are implemented as tables that contain at least a filter function and an update function.
-The update function takes as parameters the action that called it and an entity that matched its filter, and can update the state of the scene and/or the entity.
-Any strings returned by the update function get appended to the scene's lines, which are generally used as the narrative output.
+Actions are implemented as tables that contain at least a filter function (called `filter-fn`) and an `update` function.
+The `update` function takes as parameters the action that called it and an entity that matched its filter, and can update the state of the scene and/or the entity.
+Any strings returned by the `update` function get appended to the scene's lines, which are generally used as the narrative output.

 As a shorthand, instead of specifying a filter function, you can use `filter-tags` to list which keys on the entity you want to be present to invoke the action.
-This saves you from writing a complex filter-fn yourself.
+This saves you from writing the `filter-fn` yourself when tags are sufficient.

 For example,